 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Associate Media Directors do not generally earn higher incomes from more experience in the field.
-Survey participants with less than five years' experience pocket $91K on average, but those with five to 10 years of experience enjoy a much bigger median of $96K.
-The average pay reported by folks with 10 to 20 years of experience is around $99K.
+For many Associate Media Directors, extensive experience does not lead to significantly more money.
+Workers in their first five years can expect to earn $89K, but people who have been around for five to 10 years earn a noticeably bigger sum of $96K.
+For Associate Media Directors, 10 to 20 years of experience on the job amounts to an average salary of $98K.
 As Associate Media Directors reach more than two decades on the job, compensation remains commensurate with experience; the average pay in this group is $102K.